elifleaf/intro-scientific-ml/_sources/index.md

-# TAM 598 - Engineering and Scientific Applications of Deep Learning
+# TAM 598 - Engineering and Scientific Applications of Machine Learning

 Welcome to the class website.
 Here you will find all course related information, and links to all course-related content.
-Helloooooooo

 ## Credit and Acknowledgements

 The course content draws extensively from the following: